sanctuuary/APE_UseCases/README.md

     java -jar APE-<version>-executable.jar [path_to_ape.config_file]

-for example, if you would download the [APE-1.0.1-executable.jar](https://repo.maven.apache.org/maven2/io/github/sanctuuary/APE/1.0.1/APE-1.0.1-executable.jar) to the root of this repository on your local machine, you could run a [demo use case](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick) by executing the following command:
+As an example, if you would download the [`APE-1.0.1-executable.jar`](https://repo.maven.apache.org/maven2/io/github/sanctuuary/APE/1.0.1/APE-1.0.1-executable.jar) to the root of this repository on your local machine, you could run a [demo use case](https://github.com/sanctuuary/APE_UseCases/tree/master/ImageMagick) by executing the following command: